In this ‘How To Calisthenics’ article I will explain the fundamentals of calisthenics.

 The type of calisthenics done today is without a doubt the elite of gymnastics.
-I have not yet heard of another athlete that is stronger, more agile, more flexible, more powerful, or more mobile than these.
-The interesting thing about gymnastics is that their strength can almost be seen as a by- product because they normally only train for their event or discipline and not for the sake of being strong as heck.
+Gymnasts are definitely among the greatest athletes.
+The interesting thing about gymnastics is that their strength can almost be seen as a by- product because they normally only train for their event or discipline and not for the sake of being strong.

 Most gymnast train hours and hours a week which is not for the person who just wants to be able to perform a front lever, handstand push ups or a planche.
 So in order to understand how to calisthenics some knowledge of gymnastics is required.